 The goal of an investigative interview is to obtain accurate, reliable, and actionable information.
 Fact-finding requires good interviews.
-Under certain circumstances can these best be carried out by an experienced, and above all, independent individual.
+Under certain circumstances, these can best be carried out by an experienced, and above all, independent individual.

 A third party’s interview will significantly lessen the chance that not all facts surface due to internal relationships, loyalty, or peer pressure.